The Agency Model Is Broken. Here’s What Works Instead.

 • "reduce deployment risk"

-• "enable scale to X users"
+• "enable scaling to X users"

 • "pass enterprise compliance"

+Output becomes secondary.
 Impact becomes primary.

-Model 3: Architecture Over Features
+Model 3: Architecture Before Features

 • intentional architecture